Nanda Empire: Ministers and scholars

 According to the Jain tradition, Kalpaka was the minister of the first Nanda king.
-He became a minister reluctantly, but after assuming the office, he encouraged the king to adopt an aggressive expansionist policy.
-The Jain texts suggest that the ministerial offices of the Nanda Empire were hereditary.
+He reluctantly became a minister, but after assuming office, he encouraged the king to adopt an aggressive expansionist policy.
+The Jain texts suggest that ministerial offices in the Nanda Empire were hereditary.
 For example, after the death of Shakatala, a minister of the last Nanda king, his position was offered to his son Sthulabhadra; when Sthulabhadra refused the offer, Shakatala's second son Shriyaka was appointed as the minister.

-The Brihatkatha tradition claims that under the Nanda rule, the city of Pataliputra not only became the abode of the goddess of material prosperity (Lakshmi), but also of the goddess of learning (Sarasvati).
+The Brihatkatha tradition claims that under the Nanda rule, the city of Pataliputra became not only the abode of the goddess of material prosperity (Lakshmi), but also of the goddess of learning (Sarasvati).
 According to this tradition, notable grammarians such as Varsha, Upavarsha, Panini, Katyayana, Vararuchi, and Vyadi lived during the Nanda period.
-While much of this account is unreliable folklore, it is probable that some of the grammarians who preceded Patanjali lived during the Nanda period.
+Although much of this account is considered unreliable folklore, it is probable that some of the grammarians who preceded Patanjali lived during the Nanda period.